cjnankervis/Re-Climate/README.md

 # Features

-Independently and impartially assessed by the [National Physical Laboratory](https://www.npl.co.uk/national-challenges/environment), Re-Climate™ delivers forecasts of climate perils covering the next 3 months and at a 5 kilometre resolution to prepare for extended weather hazards.
+Independently and impartially assessed by the [National Physical Laboratory](https://www.npl.co.uk/national-challenges/environment), Re-Climate® delivers forecasts of climate perils covering the next 3 months and at a 5 kilometre resolution to prepare for extended weather hazards.
 For more information on the seasonal climate forecast services please see [WeatherLogistics' Docs](https://re-climate.earth/docs).

 **The Re-Climate API ...**: